vwellmo57/Engineering_4_Notebook/README.md

  GPIO.output(8, GPIO.LOW) # Turn off
  sleep(1) # Sleep for 1 second
 ```
-The code is fairly simple, I just printed "Hello, World!" and then blinked the leds on and off ten times.
+I just wrote a for loop that repeats 10 times.
+I found the code for the LEDS [here] (https://raspberrypihq.com/making-a-led-blink-using-the-raspberry-pi-and-python/).

 ### Lessons(s) Learned